 Do not use other gas than air for inflation of the suit.
-The use of oxygen enriched gas for inflation may cause fire and explosion.
-The use of argon may cause the gas getting into the face mask and breathing system through the hood.
+Using oxygen- enriched gas for inflation one is in risk of fire and explosion.
+Using argon there is a risk of this gas getting into a full face mask and the breathing system through the hood.
 This has to be avoided because the effect of breathing argon is more narcotic than nitrogen when under increased partial pressure.

-The suit itself does not have a depth limit, but all diving at great depths is potentially dangerous and requires special training, skills and know-how.
+The suit itself does not have a depth limit, but all diving at large depths is potentially dangerous and requires special training, skills and know-how.